-- all ecommerce bags to FSC® certified with Thread paper, supporting responsible forestry thereby reducing its use of single-use Established a 2030 renewable energy roadman and maintained renewable - the majority of own operations strategy to all TFG London retail - Together, donating people in need.
-The majority of our head office team volunteered to assist with picking and packing orders.
+- roadman and maintained renewable the majority of own operations - strategy to all TFG London retail - Continue to partner with Thread Together, donating people in need.
+The majority of our head office team volunteered to assist with picking and

-- Implemented repair services and provided care guides designed to support customers maintain their favourite items, with the aim to extend the product's life. - As key charitable partners, donated unsold items to Smart Works and end-of-life items to NewLife for recycling. - TFG Africa: own manufactured clothing TFG Africa: other merchandise TFG London and Australia: apparel brands
+- Implemented repair services and provided care guides designed to support customers maintain their favourite items, with the aim to extend the product's life. - As key charitable partners, donated unsold items to Smart Works and end-of-life items to NewLife for recycling.

+- TFG Africa: own manufactured clothing TFG Africa: other merchandise TFG London and Australia: apparel brands

-- Own operations TFG Africa: own manufactured clothing TFG Africa: other merchandise TFG London and Australia: apparel - TFG Africa: own manufactured clothing TFG Africa: other merchandise TFG London and Australia: apparel - INTEGRATED ANNUAL REPORT 2023
+- Own operations TFG Africa: own manufactured clothing TFG Africa: other merchandise TFG London and Australia: apparel - TFG Africa: own manufactured clothing TFG Africa: other merchandise TFG London and Australia: apparel